awps/Accordion.JS/README.md

 * **Plugin info:** For more info and usage instructions: http://goo.gl/MqPoF0
 * **DEMO:** http://goo.gl/jNqSOQ

-Article about this plugin and usage instructions are here: http://smartik.ws/2013/11/smk-accordion-free-jquery-plugin/
+Article about this plugin and usage instructions: http://smartik.ws/2013/11/smk-accordion-free-jquery-plugin/